 David Hartnett was born in Cork, Ireland to John HARTNETT and Mary Anne COLLINS.

 On November 2nd 1830, ten members of the Ribbon Boys were hanged in Bathurst for their crimes.
-They included some of the convicts assigned to John Liscombe of Bathurst – Ralph Entwhistle William Gahan.
+They included five of the convicts assigned to John Liscombe of Bathurst, including Ralph Entwhistle William Gahan.
 Another two had died of wounds before reaching Bathurst.
 This was the first and largest public hanging in Bathurst.
 The site of the hanging is now marked by a lane in Bathurst known as “Ribbon Gang Lane”.

 DAVID HARTNETT ARRIVES IN AUSTRALIA

 David Hartnett arrived in Sydney on February 22 on the Edward II, 3 months after the Ribbon Gang hangings.
 It is probable that Liscombe was looking for extra labourers to replace those hanged.
 David Hartnett was assigned to John Liscombe of Bathurst. in February 1831.

 David was Roman Catholic and could neither read nor write.
 He was 18 years old on arrival and single, 5ft 4¾ inches, “ruddy, pock-pitted and freckled” with dark brown hair and light brown eyes.
 He had a number of markings: